 Commercial fiber broadband providers will be reminded to update their data during the two data update rounds.

-An important part of data validation is GOED’s data intake and processing flow.
+An important part of data validation is the UBC’s data intake and processing flow.
 In summary, our data flow consists of:

 - Initial evaluation of data submission and initial documentation.